 Tremendous pressure has been exerted on natural forests in India as the population increases.
 These are the main reasons for ecological degradation.
 Today there is enough food for people, but there is no sufficient wood to cook.

-In Gujarat, U.P, Punjab, Haryana and Karnataka, the annual area planted for Eucalyptus has considerably reduced over the years.
+In Gujarat, U.P, Punjab, Haryana, and Karnataka, the annual area planted for Eucalyptus has considerably reduced over the years.
 This is due to the disenchantment of the farmers, but not because of any ecological reasons, as they were not able to get their expected price.
 Wherever the spacing has been spread and the rotation is approximately 9 years to produce larger material and the plantations are economical.
 Coming to Karnataka and West Bengal, the prices are remunerative due to demand from pulpwood industries.
 Group farming has helped the growers in West Bengal, to obtain reasonable prices.
-The Cooperatives are formed not only to raise plantations collectively with proper inputs, but also to ensure remunerative market for the produce.
+The Cooperatives are formed not only to raise plantations collectively with proper inputs but also to ensure a remunerative market for the produce.

 Ecological Effects Of Eucalyptus: